Nonye2K3/chia/FAQ.md

 A proof of space is a proof that a farmer has allocated a portion of their storage in a way that is very difficult to create in real time but efficient to pre-compute and store on a hard drive.
 The [Chia Proof of Space Construction document](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf) goes deeply into the math and implementation considerations to mitigate [Hellman's Time - Memory tradeoff](https://pdfs.semanticscholar.org/f0ba/66072ac10d9898b8a79171ec726d45ec804b.pdf) problem.
 A plot is a large set of proofs of space.
 A harvester can harvest multiple plots on the same machine.
 A farmer can then control [multiple harvesters across many machines](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines) to manage the whole "farm."

+Farming uses substantially less electricity than Proof of Work for the same unit of security.
+You can learn more at [chiapower.org](https://chiapower.org).

 ## What is a VDF/proof of time?

 A VDF, also known as a proof of time, is a sequential operation that takes a prescribed amount of time to compute (and which cannot be accelerated by parallelism) and which produces an accompanying proof whose result may be quickly verified.
 This must be done in a group, for which Chia uses ideal class groups.
 You can learn about them in our [class group document](https://github.com/Chia-Network/oldvdf-competition/blob/master/classgroups.pdf).
 [Timelords](https://github.com/Chia-Network/chia-blockchain/wiki/Timelords) usually run three VDFs at a time for the three internal blockchains of the Chia blockchain.
 They run as `vdf_client` processes.